Vancomycin Resistant Staphylococcus Aureus Infection

 is a small tube placed in your vein that is used to give you medicine or liquids.

-You may be put on isolation safety measures if you have an infection or disease that may be given to others.
-Caregivers and visitors may need to wear gloves, a face mask, or a gown.
-Visitors should wash their hands before leaving to keep from spreading germs.
+may be needed if you have an infection that can spread to others.
+Healthcare providers and visitors may need to wear gloves, a face mask, and a gown.
+Visitors should wash their hands before they leave to prevent the spread of bacteria.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.